 The Cleaner the Better

 Because the greenhouse is an enclosed environment, good housekeeping increases your growing success.
-Organization of your growing spaces will also help reduce greenhouse induced headaches down the road.
+The organization of your growing spaces will also help reduce greenhouse-induced headaches down the road.

 The cleaner the better is something my mom always said about pickling vegetables.
 The same goes for perspective life-long greenhouse growers, Instagram aesthetics might be your goal but it also reduces the problems of fungus and disease due to plant material lying around where these issues can spread. (ie. Downy mildew of basil)